vuejs/test-utils-docs/src/guide/write-easy-test.md

 **side effects**: any other *observable* side effect, such as `console.log`, cookie creation, API calls…

-## Everything else are implementation details
+## Everything else is implementation details

 Notice how this list does not include elements such as internal methods, or intermediate states or data.